sharmapn/RationaleMiner/README.md

 **B. Code**

-The code consists of two aspects: the rationale miner code in Java and the dependent libraries.
-The Java code is run using the Eclipse IDE.
+The Rationale Miner tool is part of the DeMap Miner tool.
+Thus, it exists as a separate project within the `https://github.com/sharmapn/DeMaPMiner` repository.
+However, all the code (i.e. projects) within the DeMap Miner repository is needed to execute the Rationale Miner tool, as some code from other projects are referenced.

-1. The code is hosted within this repository, so download the code from here. <br/>
+1. Download all the code from the `https://github.com/sharmapn/DeMaPMiner` repository. <br/>
-Then, create a folder named `C:\DeMapMiner` folder and store the code in that directory.
+Then, create a folder named `C:\DeMapMiner` folder and transfer the code in that directory. <br/>
+The DeMap Miner folder consists of; <br/>
+- the Java code in the `DeMap Miner\workspace\rationaleMiner` <br/>
+- the dependent libraries in the `lib` folder <br/>
+- the input and output files in the `` <br/>

-2. Install the Eclipse IDE from `https://www.eclipse.org/downloads/`.
+2. The Java code is run using the Eclipse IDE.
+Install the Eclipse IDE from `https://www.eclipse.org/downloads/`.
 A direct link to the current installer executable on that page is <br/> `https://www.eclipse.org/downloads/download.php?file=/oomph/epp/2022-06/R/eclipse-inst-jre-win64.exe`

-3. The libraries are contained within the `lib` folder.
-They are already linked.

-2. Once setup, Open Eclipse, and select the workspace `C:\DeMapMiner\workspace\`
+3. Once setup, Open Eclipse, and select the workspace `C:\DeMapMiner\workspace\`

 The workspace should look like this: